a-taghva/portfolio/README.md

 # Portfolio

 # Purpose
-Create portfolio for applying to jobs
+Create portfolio to highlight my work and display accomplishments, skills and potentials.

 ## Built with
 * HTML